 Use Your Surroundings

 Incorporating exercise into your vacation time can be easier for some people if they do something different than typical working out.
 The Washington Post says using your surroundings is a great way to work a unique exercise regimen into your vacation time.
 Take advantage of the good weather and beautiful surroundings by running or doing yoga on the beach.
+Headed to the mountains?
 Bring your bike along or rent one where you’re staying and take an evening ride.
-Also, walk everywhere you can.
+No matter where you vacation, walk everywhere you can.
 You’ll get to see the sights and burn some calories at the same time.